Mariners outfielder Jake Fraley isn’t letting an eye-opening and frustrating 2020 season define him

 “It was 15 at-bats in summer camp and I think that little pool of at-bats is kind of irrelevant in my eyes,” he said during in an interview in summer camp.
 “It was extremely tough.
 You obviously have the mindset that you’re going to make the team just like everybody else does.”

-Fraley sat in purgatory at the ATS for a month before being recalled on Aug.
+Fraley sat in purgatory at the ATS for a month before being recalled Aug.
 22 when Dylan Moore injured his right wrist.
-He played in a total of six games, getting four hits in 23 at-bats with a double, a triple, two walks and eight strikeouts.
+Fraley played in six games, getting four hits in 23 at-bats with a double, a triple, two walks and eight strikeouts.

-But when the Mariners claimed outfielder Phillip Ervin off waivers and activated him on Sept.
+But when the Mariners claimed outfielder Phillip Ervin off waivers and activated him Sept.
 5, Fraley was sent back to Tacoma.

 All the words — both public and private — said by manager Scott Servais, director of player development Andy McKay and general manager Jerry Dipoto about Fraley’s potential as a player and his place in the organization as part of the team’s future felt hollow and misrepresented.